urbanogilson/lavandula/doc/setup.md

 3. Finish

 You should now be able to run the Lavu CLI tool.
+Refer to `api.md` for how to use Lavu.